Let’s first answer the question: what is a suffix?

 My kitty cat likes to sleep on the windowsill.

 It can also be used with certain adjectives as a term of endearment.
-The adjective itself will undergo a dramatic change.
+The adjective itself undergoes a dramatic change.

 Furbo, furbacchione